neogeographica/gameserver_scripts/README.md

 * The working directory for executing COMMAND will be the directory where the COMMAND file is located.
 * The PID file will be created as ${COMMAND}.pid
+* While a game server is running, the file ${COMMAND}.port will contain its port number.

-The PID file location is not configurable in the init script because I want to make sure that normal fiddling with server configuration won't make the init script and command script disagree about where the PID file is located.
-Similarly on the command-script side of things, the PID file location is determined internally rather than being affected by normal configuration changes.
+Those PID and port file locations are not configurable in the init script because I want to make sure that normal fiddling with server configuration won't make the init script and command script disagree about where the files are located.
+Similarly on the command-script side of things, the PID and port file locations are determined internally rather than being affected by normal configuration changes.

 Command Scripts
 ===============